P1 Competitive economy

 €1 228 883

-The project Archipelago Business Development, also knows as Archipelago business development, aims at developing new business models in the archipelago by forming partnerships between entrepreneurs and start-up companies in Finland (including Aland Islands) and Sweden.
+ENDED.
+The project Archipelago Business Development, also knows as Archipelago Partnership, aims at developing new business models in the archipelago by forming partnerships between entrepreneurs and start-up companies in Finland (including Aland Islands) and Sweden.
 The project also aims at exchanging knowledge between existing businesses and new potential entrepreneurs.

 Existing businesses’ start-up expertise, paired with coaching techniques and the “Loopa”-method models for cross-border business development, will be used to educate and support entrepreneurs and business-counselling services.
 Students will be involved in co-coaching companies, internships, projects and thesis-work.
 The project will also organise international seminars to stimulate networking, knowledge-sharing and business development involving key stakeholders.
 The use of digital technology will result in the creation of platforms and applications to support cooperation in partnerships, business activities, sales channels and recruitment pools.